idiap/bob/doc/TutorialsMachine.rst

 The first thing to notice about machines is that they can be stored and retrieved in HDF5 files (for more details in manipulating HDF5 files, please consult :doc:`TutorialsIO`).
-To save the beforemetioned machine to a file, just use the machine's ``save()`` command.
-Because several machines can be stored on the same HDF5File, we let the user open the file and set it up before the machine can write on it:
+To save the beforemetioned machine to a file, just use the machine's ``save`` command.
+Because several machines can be stored on the same :py:class:`bob.io.HDF5File`, we let the user open the file and set it up before the machine can write on it:

 .. doctest::